iamjyotispanda-blip/iamjyotispanda-blip-Portray/replit.md

 # Overview

-This is a full-stack web application called "PortRay" - a Port Management System built with React frontend and .NET Core C# backend.
-The application provides user authentication with email verification and a dashboard interface for managing port operations.
-It uses modern web technologies including TypeScript, Tailwind CSS, shadcn/ui components on the frontend, and ASP.NET Core Identity with Entity Framework and PostgreSQL on the backend.
+This is a full-stack web application called "PortRay" - a Port Management System built with React frontend and Node.js/Express backend.
+The application provides user authentication with complete email verification system and a dashboard interface for managing port operations.
+It uses modern web technologies including TypeScript, Tailwind CSS, shadcn/ui components, Drizzle ORM for database management, and comprehensive email configuration with SMTP support for verification workflows.

 # User Preferences